learn-co-curriculum/phase-3-introduction-to-hashes/README.md

 Up until this point, we've stored our data in a list form using arrays.
 An array is like a numbered list.
 It stores a group of items which are accessible via their location, or index number, in the list.
-A `Hash`, in comparison is a "lookup table" like a dictionary.
+A `Hash`, in comparison, is a "lookup table" like a dictionary.

 Imagine a grocery list: you need to go to the store and buy milk, eggs and